 We also use orthodontic tools and planning software to diagnose problems in the jaw bone early on in young patients.
 This allows us to project the bone growth, address issues early, and help guide the facial growth and development in preparation for orthodontic treatment.
 Schedule a consultation at the office of Dr. Ghina Morad today or stop by our office located at 2920 Broadway, Redwood City, CA 94061.

 Traditional braces have been around for centuries, but have been evolving continuously, and today are a comfortable and cost-effective way to fix teeth.
 Brackets are bonded to the surface of each tooth to support a wire that is tightened to apply pressure.
 The constant pressure gently moves the teeth to an ideal position, correcting anything from overbites to rotated, spaced, or overlapped teeth.
 We offer both metal and porcelain braces and 17 different shapes of wires depending on your orthodontic needs.
 Metal braces are highly durable, cost-effective, and ideal for patients who have a more severe malocclusion.
 Porcelain braces are a more discreet option for correcting teeth that are either clear or tooth-colored.
+Contact your dentist in Redwood City, CA if you are interested in braces.

 We take your entire face—including the jaw bones, muscles, and teeth—into consideration when predicting and finalizing treatment to create a fully functional and aesthetic smile.
 We offer skeletal anchorage orthodontic treatment to correct a “gummy” smile or “long” upper jaw bone utilizing mini pins that can pull the jaw up and make the extra bone naturally “shrinks”.
 We also work on the bones of the face.
 So, for under developed faces and cheek bones, typically seen with underbites, we can now help grow the upper jaw and the cheek bones and develop the middle section of the face giving our patients more harmonious beautiful faces.
 For our patients who have a narrow upper jaw due to sucking their thumbs as young kids, we can widen the bones of the upper jaw giving the tongue much more room which, in turn, increases the size of the airway and provides for better breathing.
 With Facial Harmony Orthodontics, we can: